jazzband/djangorestframework-simplejwt/README.rst

 the implementation of another JSON web token library for the Django REST Framework, `django-rest-framework-jwt
 <https://github.com/GetBlimp/django-rest-framework-jwt>`_.
 The licenses from
-both of those projects have been included in this repository under in the "licenses" directory.
+both of those projects have been included in this repository in the "licenses" directory.